nabeehanuba11/pokemon-brain-train/README.md

 If I had a few more hours to work on this project, I would try to tackle the remaining optional features that are mentioned above.
 I would like to add a timer to the game so that the patterns continue to appear.
 I would like to keep track of the number of correct guesses and incorrect guesses.
-When the timer runs out or the user makes three wrong guesses, the game is over.
+When the timer runs out or the user makes three incorrect guesses, the game is over.
 There will be a feature to track the highest score.
 Additionally, I would like the game to have multiple levels.
 The higher the level, the more complicated the game will be.